Yandex Cloud

 To extract information from the invocation context, use its Value(key) method and provide to it as a string one of the keys described above as the key parameter.

-If a function has a specified service account, you can use the SDK to obtain information that is necessary for authentication on behalf of this service account.
+If you specified a service account for the function, you can use the SDK to obtain authentication information for that service account.
 To get this information, use the following methods:

 creds := ycsdk.InstanceServiceAccount()